What Is a Manual Machinist?

 Education and Skill Development

 Manual machinists usually develop skills working with specific equipment, tools and shop machinery while enhancing their manual dexterity on the job.
-No formal education is needed, since graduating high school or having a GED is enough.
-Classwork in drafting can help with reading blueprints; taking shop classes, where students might work with metal or wood, can develop manual aptitude.

 Manual machinists who are thoroughly experienced can attain promotion or become specialized in an area like making tools and die, mold-making, maintenance machining or CNC programming.
 Manual machinists can gain certification through several professional associations, including the California Tooling & Machining Apprenticeship Association and the National Institute for Metalworking Skills.